Brush, Leaf & Log Collection

 Princeton's Environmental Commission offers a guide to the benefits of composting and mulching leaves (PDF).

 Leaf bags are for loose leaves only.
 Do not put any other material in them or they will not be collected.
 Hedge trimmings, garden clippings, branches, etc. all go out with brush pick up, not in the leaf bags.

 Leaf Bag Distribution

-They are available at Ace Hardware and Princeton Shopping Center during business hours.
-Leaf bags will be available from Ace Hardware in mid-March.
+Leaf bags are available at Ace Hardware in the Princeton Shopping Center during business hours.